forensicmatt/RustyUsn/README.md

 All you need is a ```cargo build --release``` for compiling with Rust.
 Currently using Rust 1.15.0 Nightly.

 ## Change Log
+#### RustyUsn 0.4.1 (2017-04-05)
+- Now using r-winstructs for file references and timestamps.
+This means greater controll of serialization. references are now strings on json serialization.

 #### RustyUsn 0.4.0 (2017-03-13)
 - Removed CSV output, Added JSON output